 5. Performance to Business Case

-Finally, you’ll want to go back to the business case and see what you originally agreed.
+Finally, you’ll want to go back to the business case and see what you originally agreed upon.
 How is your project shaping up?
 Check that the benefits are still realistic and that the business problem this project was designed to solve does still exist.
 It happens – project teams work on initiatives that sound great but by the time they are finished the business environment has moved on and the project is redundant.
 No one bothered to check the business case during the project’s life cycle and so no one realized that the work was no longer needed.

 Don’t work on something that nobody wants!
 Check the business case regularly and evaluate it in light of the current business objectives.